nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### List all persons in the catalogue `listpersons`

-List all persons currently in the catalogue
+List all persons currently in the catalogue.

 Format: `listpersons`
 - Lists all persons if there are persons in the catalogue